HRSINGAPORE Community Discussions

 Dear HR Professionals,

-We have two senior staffs based in Malaysia and they asked if they can have a day off credit back to their leave record as they have worked during Malaysia public holidays.
-As we have colleagues in different countries and sometimes they may discuss work even during the public holidays.
+We have two senior staff based in Malaysia and they asked if they can have a day of leave credited back to their leave record as they have worked during Malaysia public holidays.
+As we have colleagues in different countries and sometimes they may discuss work even during public holidays.
 Our company policies did not mention anything related to this but if the employees are drawing more than MYR2,000 monthly, must we credit them the day off or subject to negotiation?

-As long as the employment contract are based in Malaysia corporation, and indeed the employee are working.
+As long as the employment contract is based in Malaysia corporation, and indeed the employee is working.
 Yes, you need to credit their replacement PH and non-negotiation should be made.

-Although they are not covered under Malaysian's labour law (non manual worker and pay > RM$2000 per month), as good HR practice for work life balance, I suggest the Company provides them some form of time off for working on public holidays.
+Although they are not covered under Malaysian's labour law (non-manual worker and pay > RM$2000 per month), as good HR practice for work-life balance, I suggest the Company provides them with some form of time off for working on public holidays.